 Neighbourhood Plan - Timeline

 We launched our Neighbourhood Plan in October 2014 expecting it to take a couple of years to complete.
 However delays to Waverley’s Local Plan Part 1 and 2, together with changes in legislation around setting Green Belt and Settlement Boundaries, have meant that things have taken longer than expected.
-We are now in the final stretch, as we enter “Regulation 14”, a consultation period, first with residents and then with Waverley Borough Council.
-Once final changes have been made the Plan is then submitted to the Planning Inspector and after that residents will vote in a referendum on whether to adopt it as part of formal planning policy.
+We were in the final stretch, as we entered “Regulation 14”, a consultation period, first with residents and then with Waverley Borough Council.

 Scroll down to find out more about our journey so far …